Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program

 - Benefits both award and other work and can be reasonably distributed in proportion to benefits received.

-- Necessary to overall operation - if no direct relationship to award can be shown.
+- Necessary to overall operation - must document direct relationship to award.

 Yes.
 OPPE will work with all selected applicants to finalize budgets, statements of work, and project timelines prior to award issuance.

-Applicants may charge their negotiated indirect cost rate or 10 percent, whichever is lower.
-Indirect cost rates exceeding 10 percent will not be permitted.
+Applicants may charge their negotiated indirect cost rate or 10 percent, whichever is lower, of total direct costs.
+Indirect cost rates exceeding 10 percent are not be permitted.

-No more than three (3) subcontracts may be awarded for consultants or procured services.
-However, subawards are not subject to the same limitation.
+No more than three (3) subawards may be funded per project.
+Contractors are not subject to the same limitation.
+See 2 CFR 200.330 for Subrecipient (subawardee) and contractor determinations.
 In either case, OPPE will negotiate final statements of work, timelines, and budgets prior to award issuance to non-federal entities or recipients.
-At least 50 percent of grant funds must remain with the non-federal entities and cannot be reallocated.
+At least 50 percent of grant funds must remain with the lead applicant/organization and cannot be reallocated.

-23. Can grantees from different organizations collaborate with and work together on their individual projects?
+Q. Can recipients from different organizations collaborate with and work together on their individual projects?

-25. Concerning subawards and partnerships, is it considered a subaward when grantees render payment to a partner to cover meeting/travel costs or similar expenses, for example when funding individual projects in other locations for training purposes?
+Q. Concerning subawards and partnerships, is it considered a subaward when recipients render payment to a partner to cover meeting/travel costs or similar expenses, for example when funding individual projects in other locations for training purposes?

 Meetings and conferences generally are allowable; travel is conditionally allowable in accordance with your approved statement of work.
 Recipients must ensure that there is no "double-dipping” or duplication of efforts with grant funds.